 Guests won't be disappointed as this stunning chic retreat delivers exactly what is promised; an indulgent and luxurious escape.

-For more laid-back dining, the Trattoria Sull’Albero offers relaxed regional specialties and freshly-made pizza, and is the perfect place for a pre-dinner aperitivo.
+For more laid-back dining, Trattoria Sull’Albero offers regional specialties and freshly-made pizza, and is the perfect place for a pre-dinner aperitivo.
 On Mondays, the Trattoria is home to a farmer’s market, a showcase of the best of locally-produced food that often becomes a lively party, helped along by the flowing local wine and live musicians.

 Bedrooms are lavishly appointed, decorated in the warm, rich colours of the Tuscan landscape.
 Original furniture, sumptuous fabrics and exposed beams create a sense of elegance and history, and many rooms come with old stone-carved fireplaces or free-standing tubs.
 Rooms and suites are spread across the property, with some housed in the 13th-century villa and others are ensconced in the gardens.

 With sprawling gardens and a wellness spa, Borgo Santo Pietro is a spectacular retreat nestled in the rolling Tuscan hills.
 A pretty cypress-lined path leads guests to the 13th-century villa, lovingly restored with chic interiors that skillfully incorporate the original architectural features of the building such as wide, welcoming fireplaces and hand-painted frescoes.
 The villa is set among 200 acres, almost entirely dedicated to the organic garden and farm.